What we saw at Thursday’s Seahawks training camp

 For a week or so, 2021 fourth-round pick Tre Brown has seemed to be making a move up the depth chart.

-Thursday might have been one of his best days as he made a handful of highlight plays in both individual and team drills.
+Thursday might have been one of his best days as he made a handful of highlight plays in individual and team drills.

 In team drills, Brown — who was typically working with the second unit at left cornerback — leapt high to bat away a Russell Wilson pass intended for DK Metcalf.
 During individual drills, he made two good plays, including knocking away a Smith pass for Darece Roberson.